Arikius/bronto/README.md

 understands your code, proves exploitability, and proposes patches.

 **Disclaimer: It's a quick hack, and we can't live without it**:
-No matter the result we got to (and some of our tools are beyond useful), RAPTOR itself was hacked together in free time, held together by vibe coding and duct tape.
-We encourage community contributions. it's open source, modular, and extensible.
+We're proud of RAPTOR (and some of our tools are beyond useful), but RAPTOR itself was hacked together in free time, held together by vibe coding and duct tape.
+Consider it an early release.

+What will make RAPTOR truly transformative is community contributions.
+It's open source, modular, and extensible.

-**Be warned**: RAPTOR will automatically install tools without asking, check dependencies.txt first, and install dependencies.
-Or, contribute a Docker image so it's easier for others.
+**Be warned**: Unless you use the devcontainer, RAPTOR will automatically install tools without asking, check dependencies.txt first, and install dependencies.

 ---